Chicago

 How Many Uber Sexual Assault Lawsuits Have Been Filed?
 Current Status of the Uber Sexual Assault MDL

-The Uber Sexual Assault MDL continues to grow, with nearly 1,500 pending Uber Sexual Assault Lawsuits filed as of December 2024.
+The Uber Sexual Assault MDL continues to grow, with more than 2,800 pending Uber Sexual Assault Lawsuits filed.

 New Uber Sexual Assault Lawsuits are currently being filed by lawyers across the country.